cronally/api_docs/source/index.md

 A CLI is available for those who do not need direct access to the API.

 <aside class="warning">
-Help keep your account secure -- create a separate AMI user for use with Cronally and limit that user's privileges to publishing to a specific SNS topic.
+Help keep your account secure -- create a separate IAM user for use with Cronally and limit that user's privileges to publishing to a specific SNS topic.

 In addition, *always* use our https:// endpoint when making requests.
-While we'll automatically redirect non-HTTPS requests to HTTPS, any requests that include confidential data (like an AMI user's secret access key) are vulnerable unless you begin the URL with https://.
+While we'll automatically redirect non-HTTPS requests to HTTPS, any requests that include confidential data (like an IAM user's secret access key) are vulnerable unless you begin the URL with https://.
 </aside>

 # Authentication